Commando Ninja: Track listing

-Adaptions
+Related works

 Commando Ninja: Back in 'Nam is a comic book prequel that takes place 12 years before the film.
 The comic book is written by Gerardo Preciado and drawn by Luis Rivera, and was released in digital format in mid-2019.

 A novelized version of the original screenplay, using the same title, was written by Brian G. Berry.

 Hopkins is a prequel short film with Allier reprising his role as the titular character.
 Released on YouTube on 13 November 2020, the short film is set in 1978 New York City, where Hopkins becomes a vigilante following a string of homeless veteran murders.

-Future
+Sequel

-Combes is planning the sequel Commando Ninja 2: Invasion America.
+Commando Ninja II: Invasion America was released on Blu-ray by ETR Media on 28 October 2025.